Rail transport in Madagascar: Existing lines

 All of the above are of 1,000mm gauge.

 Service on the line from Antananarivo to Antsirabe ceased the mid-1990's after the passage of the Cyclone Ana damaged a bridge over the river Sasaony.
 The line between Antananarivo and Antsirabe re-opened on 2 December 2023.

 There had been also a project to connect the port of Mahajanga with the port of Toamasina, via Lac Alaotra.
 This was never realized.
+In January 2026 a new rail line service was launched, connecting Soarano station in the city centre with Ambohimanambola.